I put 4 big white heat marks on wood to test 7 EASY ways to get heat stains out of wood. Surprisingly 3 WORKED, 4 FAILED! Here’s the steps!

 Set the blow dryer to medium high or high heat, then wave it over the ring for about 5 minutes to get rid of water rings on wood.
 Read the additional tips for using a hairdryer near the beginning of this post.

-That’s it for how to get a heat stain out of wood tables and furniture.
+That’s it for how to get heat stains out of wood tables and furniture.
 Here’s some of my favorite Home Cleaning tips, you might like.

 - Easy Steps for Using Easy Off Oven Cleaner Fume Free